Gjekë Marinaj: Recognitions and critical reception

 Marinaj received the Pjetër Arbnori Prize for literature from QNK, part of the Albanian Ministry of Tourism, Cultural Affairs, Youth and Sports, in 2008.
-Other awards he has received in post-Communist Albania and its diaspora include the Society of Albanian-American Writers’ Golden Pen Award (2003); the Albanian BookerMan Prize for Literature (2011), conferred by the National Media Group of Tirana, Albania, for his Protonism: Theory Into Practice; and Malësi e Madhe's Honorary Citizen Award (2021).
+Other awards he has received in post-Communist Albania and its diaspora include the Society of Albanian-American Writers' Golden Pen Award (2003); the Albanian BookerMan Prize for Literature (2011), conferred by the National Media Group of Tirana, Albania, for his Protonism: Theory Into Practice; and Malësi e Madhe's Honorary Citizen Award (2021).

-Beyond Albania, Marinaj has received, in the U.S., the Sojourn Prize, now called Reunion: The Dallas Review, (first place, 2006); South Korea's Suwon KS International Literature Prize (2020) and Changwon KC International Literary Prize (2021); two National Insignia Prizes (2015, 2019) from the Vietnam Writers' Association, with a special citation "for the cause of Vietnam’s Literature and Arts"; in Italy, the International Author Prize (2019); in Uzbekistan, the Poet of the World Prize (2020); and in India, West Bengal’s World Poet Prize (2019); an International Society for Intercultural Studies and Research felicitation (2019); and a Salutation to the World Poet prize (2020) from the Underground Literature Movement and the Platform Literary Journal.
+Beyond Albania, Marinaj has received; in the U.S., the Sojourn Prize, now called Reunion: The Dallas Review, (first place, 2006); in China, Certificate of Honor (2024); In Montenegro, the Mojkovac Poetic Gold Medal (2024), in Greece, UNESCO's Alexander the Great and Vergina Gold Medal and Diploma (2023); in Romania, the "Mihai Eminescu" International Poetry Prize (2024, for the book Teach Me How to Whisper: Horses and Other Poems), the Bishop's Prize (2024) and the Paul Iorgovici memorial prize (2022); Serbia's Pro Poet Award (2023); South Korea's Suwon KS International Literature Prize (2020) and Changwon KC International Literary Prize(2021); two National Insignia Prizes (2015, 2019) from the Vietnam Writers' Association, with a special citation "for the cause of Vietnam's Literature and Arts"; in Italy, the International Author Prize (2019); in Uzbekistan, the Poet of the World Prize (2020); in Kazakhstan, the city of Turkestan's literary award (2022); and in India, West Bengal's World Poet Prize (2019); an International Society for Intercultural Studies and Research felicitation (2019); and a Salutation to the World Poet prize (2020) from the Underground Literature Movement and the Platform Literary Journal.
+In June 2024, he became a permanent member of the Academia Internazionale Leopold Sedar Senghor, based in Milan, Italy.
 He has received multiple nominations for the Nobel Prize in Literature.